kingsloi/philips-brothers-docs/chapter1.md

 # Contact

-Please do not hesitate to contact Kingsley at kingsley.raspe@googlemail.com if you have any other questions.
+Please do not hesitate to contact Kingsley at kingsley.raspe@googlemail.com if you have any questions relating to the philipsbrothers.com website.

 ##